solaeus/dust/README.md

 ### Correctness

-The value proposition of Dust's type system is that the increase in code quantity is minimal or neglible while the increase in code quality is significant.
+The value proposition of Dust's type system is that the increase in code quantity is minimal or negligible while the increase in code quality is significant.
 Dust has no null type or undefined values.
 It has algebraic types (tuples, structs and enums), abstract types (traits), generics, trait bounds and Hindley-Milner type inference.